 - Overnight on the banks of Loch Ness

 - Eilean Donan Castle

 - Traditional Hebridean blackhouse and tweed makers

 - White sandy beaches on Harris

-- Plant a tree in the ‘HAGGiS Grove’
+- Stay Wild and plant a tree in ‘HAGGiS Grove’

 - Go monster spotting on a Loch Ness cruise

 - Taste great fish and chips in Kirkwall